 • In the specific case of the airlines sector, made significant aircraft fleet investment to reduce carbon output (that is to have a younger than average fleet age) or

-has committed 30% of future gross capex and/or research and development to sustainability aligned projects, in accordance with the Investment Manager’s methodologies.
+• has committed 30% of future gross capex and/or research and development to sustainability aligned projects, in accordance with the Investment Manager’s methodologies.

 Additional criteria may also be applied in assessing the validity of the transition strategy.

-1 High carbon intensity refers to the 5% of highest emitting companies in the Western Europe (EX UK, Switzerland, Denmark, Norway and Sweden) stocks above EUR1bn market cap
+1 High carbon intensity refers to the 5% of highest emitting companies in the Western Europe (EX UK, Switzerland, Denmark, Norway and Sweden) stocks above EUR1bn market cap.

 H. Data sources and processing

 Where coverage gaps are identified, specialist ESG Data vendors or inhouse research may be used to complement the ESG research.
-This ensures consistent data and methodologies are used given an ESG measure per security type and hence can be compared correctly in the portfolio construction process.
+This helps ensure that consistent data and methodologies are used given an ESG measure per security type and hence can be compared correctly in the portfolio construction process.

-JHI has built a centralised proprietary research alignment process; The central research alignment process aligns data at three different levels:
+JHI has built a centralised proprietary research alignment process; The central research alignment process aligns data at three different levels: -

 1. Entity Level,